jakesower/spectragraph/README.md

 This example shows the use of a couple of aggregating expressions (`$count` and `$mean`) as well as the use of dot notation for nested fields (`trips.$.cost` and `company.name`).
 Paired with a schema and proper expression evaluators, these can make for expressive queries.
 Aggregating expressions are about as extensive as those implemented by SQL databases.
 More complex manipulations should be done programatically.

 Note that queries are implemented as JSON objects, rather than strings.
-This makes them far easier to compose, pick apart, and otherwise manipulate than string-based query languages such as SQL and GraphQL.
+This makes them easier to compose, pick apart, and otherwise manipulate than string-based query languages such as SQL and GraphQL.

 ## Current Project Status

-As of May 2023, a `Memory Store` is fully implemented with a `SQL Store` and `API Store` in progress.
+As of July 2023, a `Memory Store` is fully implemented with a `SQL Store` and `API Store` in progress.